pessimism/TronxyX1/README.md

 ## Bed Adhesion

 I had difficulty with adhesion with the bare Garolite build plate and Sunlu PLA+.
 I added a layer of inexpensive 3M green painter's tape locally purchased and had much better results.

+After printing and removing several items I had adhesion issues again which were improved by wiping down the tape surface with alcohol, finger oils can make the difference between adhesion and failure.

+## Firmware Calibration
+I found that even after belt tensioning to the best of my ability with the provided hardware, I had to very slightly increase the X steps/mm to get true squares/circles.
+I attribute this to differences in belt tension between axes

+I found my extruder was underextruding and steps/mmm needed to be increased by almost 10%.
+Never assume factory calibration is correct.
+This can also change from one filament to the other.
+I did the adjustment using [this guide](https://all3dp.com/2/extruder-calibration-6-easy-steps-2/)